hadyrashwan/golang-for-node-devs/README.md

 - Frontend: React, Chakra UI, Vite
 - Backend: Turso, Go
+## Running Backend Tests

+To run the tests for the backend you can run: `go test ./...`
 ## Environment Variables

 The following environment variables are required for the project to function properly: